 Tail Risk, Fat Tails, and What They Mean for Investors

 Tail risk is the danger of large investment gains or losses because of sudden and unforeseen events.
-The term “tail risk” refers to the tails on a bell curve: While the fat middle of the bell curve represents the most probable returns, the tails—both positive and negative—represents the least likely outcomes.
+The term “tail risk” refers to the tails on a bell curve: While the fat middle of the bell curve represents the most probable returns, the tails — both positive and negative — represents the least likely outcomes.

 When looking at the bell curve that gives the phenomenon its name, investors sometimes also refer to tail risk as “left-tail risk,” as it refers to the very unlikely and very negative outcomes on the curve.

-What is Tail Risk?
+What Is Tail Risk?

-Standard deviation is an important number that investors use to understand how volatile a stock is, as well as the level of volatility they can project for it in the future.
+Standard deviation is an important number that investors use to understand how historically volatile a stock is, as well as the level of volatility they can project for it in the future.
 That projection is based on the underlying assumption that the price changes of a stock will follow the pattern of what’s called normal distribution.

 Normal distribution is a statistical term used to describe the probability of an event, and it shapes the bell curve.
 If you flip a coin 10,000 times, how often will it land on heads or tails?
 Each time, there is a 50% probability it will land on heads or tails, and the curve describes the likelihood that those 10,000 flips will come out 50/50.
 The fat middle of the curve says it will be close to 50/50, but there are extremely low probabilities at the low (or skinny) ends of the bell curve that it could be more like 80/20 heads or 80/20 tails.